 Rule: Choosing shipping method Depending on whether we are shipping a **perishable** or **non-perishable** item, we must select the appropriate container and delivery mechanism.
 The detailed explanation of this process is on the [product shipping wiki](https://wiki/shipping-rules)

 This is a great way to avoid duplicating common description text across many feature files.
 For example, if you want to reference the same shipping rules from several feature contexts, set them up on a wiki and link to the appropriate page.

 💡 Hint: You can even use Markdown to embed images in your descriptions, here’s an example.

 Participate in the current challenge

-The current Given-When-Then with style challenge is to remove duplication from similar scenarios, in particular when groups of steps are shared between different scenarios.
+The current Given-When-Then with style challenge is about writing a good scenario title.
 You still have time until next Monday to participate.
-We’ll publish a summary of the community responses next week.
+This time, you can vote for your preferred title or provide an alternative.
+We’ll publish the solution next week.